 With the Maltese government relaxing its stance on business requirements and easing ways for international businesses to run a business in Malta, now is the time for businesses to take advantage of this change and set up business accounts in the country.
 The advantages of opening a business in Malta are many, and include greater tax efficiency, enhanced security, and easier access to financing.
 In fact, Malta has purposefully created avenues to help business owners and entrepreneurs get businesses up and running remotely.
 That means, you don't have to particularly be present in Malta to run a business, which makes things a whole lot easier and widens the potential for taking your business to the EU market.
-If you're running a business in Malta or planning to do so as a non-resident, you're going to need a business account with EUR (and, ideally GBP) IBAN options that will enable you to do business remotely but like a local at the same time – in other words, transacting in euros even if you are based outside of the EU.
+If you're running a business in Malta, you're going to need a business account with EUR (and, ideally GBP) IBAN options that will enable you to do business remotely but like a local at the same time – in other words, transacting in euros even if you are based outside of the EU.
 In this blog post, we'll tell you everything you need to know about these types of accounts, including why you need one and how to get one.

 Why You Need a EUR and GBP Business Account in Malta

 There are a few reasons why you might need a EUR and GBP business account in Malta.
 First of all, if you’re going to be selling products or services online, chances are you're going to need to accept payments in both currencies.
 Additionally, if you have suppliers or customers located in either the European Union or the United Kingdom, having a business account in their respective currencies will make it easier to do business with them.
 And, perhaps most importantly, if you are planning on expanding your business into either of these markets, having a business account in the local currency will give you an excellent head start.

 How to Open a Business Account in Malta